“Rethink, Reuse, Recycle: how would you shape a sustainable future with plastics and petrochemicals?”

-All over Europe, young leaders will debate in nine European countries about how they imagine their future.
-The three best speakers from each participating country will qualify for the European Finals in Vienna, Austria, on 07th – 10th October 2018.
+All over Europe, young leaders will debate in seven European countries about how they imagine their future.
+The three best speakers from each participating country will qualify for the European Finals in Berlin, Germany, on 6th – 9th October 2019.

 How do you imagine your future?

 Decide – and take part in the